 As I sat on the train heading off on my first solo adventure I didn’t feel much at all.
 In fact, as my eyes wandered aimlessly over the rolling hills and green paddocks of the devonshire countryside, I felt empty.
 I guess in my mind I had expected to feel some excitement, some nerves, anything at all really.
 I had expected something.
 Instead; nothing.
 It was all about to begin, it was a big thing in my mind, my first time fully alone in the unknown.
 The ultimate illumination of the powers of my manifestation.
 What would my energy, emotions and thoughts create… Yet the sensations that consumed my body did not reflect the chattering of my mind.
-It was strange.
+Strange, was the only way I could describe it.

 I sat pondering, continuing to allow my eyes to drift over the now readily approaching city of Exeter.
 Suddenly something new popped into my stream of consciousness.